wisecameron/VertigoDAOContracts/README.md

 This project was built to be integrated with a storage system.
 However, there was a lot that I didn't know when I built that system, and some things that I thought were true that were actually false.
 Hence, it's not worth posting on github.
-An improved (though not quite spectacular) version of that system is available on my profile -- Express Storage System -- if you want to run this contract system.
+An improved (though not quite spectacular) version of that system is available on my profile -- called the "Express Storage System" -- if you want to run this contract system.
 The initialization process is a bit of a pain, I recommend referencing the test suite to see how it works.

 </p>